Truth Initiative and Surgeon General Take the Stage at The Atlantic Festival to Discuss Vaping as a Youth Mental Health Issue

 During Truth Initiative’s discussion, Daniel told his harrowing story about how he went from being a healthy four sport varsity athlete to one of the first recipients of a double lung transplant during his junior year of high school after vaping e-cigarettes for nine months.
 "Most teenagers I've met who are still addicted to vaping know they have a problem and want to quit but do not have the mental power or enough of a reason to do so,” said Daniel who is sharing his story in hopes that it will inspire, educate and encourage others to quit, or better yet never vape in the first place, in order to avoid the harmful mental and physical effects of vaping that he has experienced first-hand.

 As part of this youth vaping education and prevention effort, Truth Initiative released a white paper, Colliding Crises: Youth Mental Health and Nicotine Use, which examines years of data on nicotine’s role in exacerbating mental health issues.
 These important data linking nicotine to mental health demonstrates the urgency to help young people quit vaping, especially in light of data showing that 90% of those who quit said they felt less stressed, anxious or depressed.
 Truth Initiative’s innovative youth engagement can help.
 More than 370,000 young people have enrolled in This is Quitting —the proven-effective, free and anonymous text message quit vaping program for teens and young adults from Truth Initiative.
-A recent clinical trial shows This Is Quitting increased e-cigarette quit vaping rates by nearly 40% compared to a control group. truth also offers a free, comprehensive digital program curriculum, Vaping: Know the truth, that gives students the facts about the health dangers of e-cigarettes and the help they need to quit.
+A randomized clinical trial found that young adults aged 18-24 who used This is Quitting had nearly 40% higher odds of quitting compared to a control group. truth also offers a free, comprehensive digital program curriculum, Vaping: Know the truth, that gives students the facts about the health dangers of e-cigarettes and the help they need to quit.
 Teens and young adults can text “DITCHVAPE” to 88709 and get immediate help and those struggling with mental health or who want to learn more about quitting can access free resources at thetruth.com.

 More information about the impact nicotine has on mental health can be found at TruthInitiative.org.